Today, we’d like to share with you the top five fears about becoming a coach.

-We wanted to know what they felt got in their way, what were the mental blocks they were experiencing and the questions and concerns they were asking of themselves during the process of transition.
+We wanted to know what they felt got in their way, what were the mental blocks they were experiencing and the questions and concerns they were asking of themselves during the process of becoming a life coach.

-The good news is, we have got the results of the survey back & I want to run through the top five questions that we received back from the hundreds of people that we surveyed.
+So, here are the results of the survey!
+Here are the Top 5 Fears About Becoming A Coach that we received back from the hundreds of people that we surveyed.

-1. Am I Going To Be Good Enough To Do This?
+1. Fears About Becoming A Coach - Am I Going To Be Good Enough To Do This?

 The very first question is, "Am I going to be good enough to do this?".
-When anybody is looking to make a transition in life, one of the key things that gets in our way is a belief around whether or not we're going to have the skills or capabilities to be able to do the thing we want to do.
+When anybody is looking to make a transition in their life, one of the key things that get in our way is a belief around whether or not we're going to have the skills or capabilities to be able to do the thing that we want to do.

-The cool thing about coaching and any of these transformational arts or change techniques that are out there, they are just soft skills.
-And what I mean by that, they are skills that any human being can acquire.
-And the fact is, we've all acquired skills throughout our life time.
+The cool thing about coaching, and basically any of these transformational arts or change techniques that are out there, is that they are just soft skills.
+What I mean by that is they are skills that any human being can acquire.
+And the fact is, we've all acquired skills throughout our lifetime.

-But surrounded by a very supportive environment, often surrounded by people who truly believe in your capability, believe in you having a skill set higher than what you possibly see at the moment.
-And just going through meticulously, developing a skill, day in, day out, before you know it, you're riding a bike.
+But by being surrounded by a very supportive environment, like people who truly believe in your capability, people who believe in you having a skillset higher than what you possibly see at the moment, and just going through the process of meticulously developing that skill, day in and day out, before you know it, you're riding a bike.

 2. How Am I Going To Get Clients?

-One thing I learned from my brother, who is an entrepreneur in his own right in hospitality.
-I remember asking Justin why he is so successful at what he does.
-He said to me "Ben, I learned a long time ago that all I have to do is perfect the art of making a cup of coffee and everything else will take care of itself."
+One thing that I learned from my brother Justin, who is an entrepreneur in his own right in hospitality, as to why he’s so successful at what he does, he said to me, "Ben, I learned a long time ago that all I have to do is perfect the art of making a cup of coffee, and everything else will take care of itself."

-And it really resonated with me what he said because the fact is, if you focus on your technique and if you focus on your skill set and you hold nothing but a desire and a will in your heart to change people's lives and to be the best at doing that, the rest will take care of itself.
+And it really resonated with me.
+The fact is, if you focus on your technique, if you focus on your skillset, and you hold nothing but a desire and a will in your heart to change people's lives and to be the best at doing that, the rest will take care of itself.

-So if you want to get more clients and want to know how to do that, first of all, don't skip the most important step and that is developing the skill.
-And as I said, the right kind of training program will actually allow you to buddy up with people in the room for that skill development.
+Therefore, if you want to get more clients and want to know how to do that, don't skip the most important step in becoming a life coach and that is developing the skill.
+And as I said, the right kind of coaching training program will actually allow you to buddy up with people in the room so you can develop your coaching techniques.

 3. How Long Will It Take To Make Enough Money To Replace My Income So I Can Leave My Job?

-When I first left my job, I left a high paying corporate career.
-I was on about 200k per annum: a 120k base with some on target earnings, it got me to about 200k.
-And when I left that, I had no clients whatsoever but I knew I just wanted to change people's lives.
-In fact, truth be told, I wanted to be an energy healer.
-And that morphed into coaching.
+I left a high paying corporate career.
+I was on about 200k per annum: a 120k base with some on-target earnings, so it got me to about 200k.
+When I left that, I had no clients whatsoever, but I knew I just wanted to change people's lives.
+In fact, truth be told, I wanted to be an energy healer, which morphed into coaching.

-As a goal, definitely get down to the base level of your expenses, work out exactly what that amount is.
+Therefore, get down to the base level of your expenses.
+Work out exactly what that amount is.
 That allowed me to have a very clear target to aim for before I could start to feel confident about actually leaving my day job.

-When it comes to actually kissing your day job goodbye completely, it's important that you get your minimum living expenses taken care of.
+When it comes to actually kissing your day job goodbye completely, you must get your minimum living expenses taken care of.
 People have different ways of quitting.
-Some people will just quit and just burn bridges and just go for it.
-But other people slowly, incrementally, take a little bit of time off each week, go more and more part time, some people do it on weekends, some people do it in the evenings.
+Some people will just quit and just burn bridges and go for it.
+But other people slowly, incrementally, take a little bit of time off each week, go more and more part-time, so they can coach on weekends or in the evenings.

 4. Has Anyone Else Actually Gone Out There And Been A Successful Coach?

-The answer is yes, there are hundred of thousands of them, all over the world doing this and there is absolutely no reason why you can't be one of them.
+The answer is YES, there are hundreds of thousands of them from all over the world doing this, and there is absolutely no reason why you can't be one of them.

-And if you have been certified as a coach but you're not quite getting the traction that you're looking for, don't worry about that.
-There are skills that you can learn and process that you can follow that will definitely allow you to go out there and become one of these ones who does make it because as I said, it's been done many, many, many times before which means it's highly possible.
+However, if you have been certified as a coach but you're not quite getting the traction that you're looking for, don't worry about that.
+There are skills that you can learn and processes that you can follow that will definitely allow you to go out there and become one of the many who do make it because as I said, it's been done many, many times before which means it's highly possible.

 5. How Can I Help Other People If I Haven't Got My Own Life Sorted Out Yet?